 It’s rare but sometimes monthly bleeding issues are traced to a coagulation problem (coagulopathy) or other blood-related (hematologic) causes.
 For example, genetic variants such as Von Willebrand’s disease, factor VIII, or factor XI deficiency are relatively uncommon, autosomal (non-sex chromosomal) traits that may be suspected in a woman who has had heavy periods since menarche, bruising issues, or prolonged bleeding after surgery, childbirth or trauma.

-Since heavy periods or dysfunctional uterine bleeding (DUB) may be the only sign that a woman might have one of these genetic traits, they frequently go undiagnosed.
-Simple blood testing can easily identify genetic variants of this type, though you may have to bring this up with your healthcare provider if you think you fit the description for a clotting disorder.
+Since heavy periods or dysfunctional uterine bleeding (DUB) may be the only sign of one of these genetic traits, they frequently go undiagnosed.
+Simple blood testing can easily identify genetic variants of this type, though you may have to ask your healthcare provider about it if you think you fit the description for a clotting disorder.

 Treatment for menorrhagia — what to expect

 The first concern for women with menorrhagia is anemia.
 A complete blood count (CBC) can show if you need to add an iron supplement and more hormonal support.
-If hormone levels are low in perimenopause, it’s a good idea to try a combination of nutritional supplementation and endocrine support.
-When women really need to get bleeding under control, practitioners may turn to synthetic forms of progesterone like Aygestin or Provera.
+If your hormone levels are low in perimenopause, it’s a good idea to try a combination of nutritional supplementation and endocrine support.
+If your practitioner thinks you really need to get your bleeding under control, the first choice may be a synthetic form of progesterone like Aygestin or Provera.

-To improve the ability to resolve menorrhagia, it’s best to place equal weight on each impact that emotions and stress may be having on your hormonal cycles.
-This means supporting your body as necessary, including addressing ongoing emotional issues, as well as making adjustments in your daily patterns to reduce stress and its effects.
+To improve the ability to resolve menorrhagia, it’s best to place equal weight on the impact that both emotions and stress may be having on your hormonal cycles.
+This means supporting your body as necessary, including addressing ongoing emotional issues, and making adjustments in your daily patterns to reduce stress and its effects.

-Once true hormonal balance is restored, a woman’s body usually resumes its normal menstrual cycles — without having had to resort to extremes like surgery.
+Once true hormonal balance is restored, your body usually resumes its normal menstrual cycles — without your having had to resort to extreme measures like surgery.